discordx-ts/discordx/packages/utilities/README.md

 When you are using global commands, but still wish to restrict commands to permissions from roles, then you can use this guard to easily supply an array of Permissions that a user must have in order to execute the command.

-The guard can take an array of permissions or an async resolver to the permission array and a PermissionGuardOptions object with `content` and `ephemeral` values.
+Permission guards can take an array of permissions or an async resolver to the permission array, as well as a PermissionGuardOptions object that contains `content` and `ephemeral` values.

 ### Example